Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 ### Inertial Motion Blending and Motion Vectors

-Kinemation has built-in motion history mechanisms that features such as Inertial Motion Blending and Motion Vectors can leverage.
-Both features are baked into entities by default, and the former is fully in your control with a simple API.
+Kinemation has built-in motion history mechanisms that other features such as Inertial Motion Blending and Motion Vectors can leverage.
+Inertial motion blending is built into Optimized Skeletons and can be controlled with a simple API.
+Motion vectors can be used automatically when a supporting shader is used.

 ### Native Squash and Stretch